- Off road parking

 - Pub/shop < 1 mile

 All ground floor.
 Two bedrooms: 1 x double, 1 x single.
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining area and sitting area with sofa bed.
+Open plan living area with kitchen, dining area and sitting area.

 About the location